DS-223/Group-6/Readme.md

 ##  How to Run the Project

-### 1. Run PostgreSQL with Docker

 Make sure Docker is installed and running.
-Then, in the `Database/` directory:
+Then, in the `Supermarket_Hot_Deals/` directory:

 ```bash
 docker-compose up -d